aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-task-links/identify-cross-project-tasks/_index.md

 The code below finds the original and external ID of a task.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTaskLinks-IdentifyCrossProjectTasks-IdentifyCrossProjectTasks.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTaskLinks-IdentifyCrossProjectTasks.cs" >}}